taylorfturner/personalFinancialBudgeting/README.md

 # To-Do List
 * Create script using Plaid to automatically pull data and input to MySQL database
 * Upload some dummy data for testing
-* Build predictive modeling into the script for Purchase Volume and Margin prediction
+* Build predictive modeling into the script for Purchase Volume and Margin values
   * Random Forest
   * xgBoost
   * Neural Network (RNN / LSTM)